 By default, the width of a link represents the number of occurrences of the pair of values it connects.
 However, if you added a metric in the graph creation process, you can set different criteria to set the width of each link.
 Learn more below.

 The panel to the left of the graph diagram contains a menu of options that you can use to customize the appearance of the graph, set specific metrics to calculate the size of your nodes and links, and display additional information to complement your graph.

 The Graph diagram menu contains the following groups of settings:

 Search specific nodes by their names.
-The search is not case-sensitive and you may type the whole name or part of it.
+The search is case-insensitive and you may type the whole name or part of it.
 Hit the ENTER key to highlight all the matching nodes in the diagram.

 Apply filters to determine the nodes you want to display in the graph.
 Use the controls in each bar to set the minimum and maximum values of each filter type.
 You can filter by: